Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 3: Map Reducer
 > I learned that map reduce enables efficient parallelization and aggregation of tasks in LangGraph workflows.
 I modified the code to show number of jokes generated.

+## Lesson 4: Research Assistant
+> I learned that multi agent research assistants in LangGraph can coordinate analyst, interview and report generation using graph workflows.
+I modified the code to show number of analysts in report.